jannis2301/weather-app/README.md

 # **Weather App**

-An application that forecasts the weather for different cities
+An application that forecasts the weather for different cities.

 ## Table of Contents